cloudfoundry-community/logsearch-for-cloudfoundry/README.md

 * CF Operator dashboards - ingest, parse and analyse data from CF runtime components.
 [WIP]
 * CF application dashboards - ingest, parse and analyse application logs and metrics form the Doppler Firehose [WIP]
-* Multi-tenancy - Integration with CF UUA to only allow app users to see their own logs/metrics
+* Multi-tenancy - Integration with CF UAA to only allow app users to see their own logs/metrics
 * cf-cli plugin - A plugin for the cf-cli to enable searching of an applications logs - eg:

         cf log-search APP "type:RTR AND url:index.html"